Content is content — as long as you’re producing it and they’re reading it, who cares what it’s about, right? Wrong.

 The Best Types of Sales Enablement Content

-But just so we are on the same page, here’s a few types of content you’ll want in the sales arsenal:
+In addition to what we listed earlier, here are a few more pieces of sales enablement content you’ll want in your sales arsenal:

 - Market research